Training on Communicable Diseases

 During the decade of 90s, HIV/AIDS was exploding in US, Africa and Asia including in India.
 India was seen as one of the major centers of HIV/AIDS epidemic.
 IHO in collaboration with Harvard Medical School, World Bank, and 25 other global health organizations, took upon this as a challenge and made great contributions towards the prevention of HIV/AIDS.

-IHO provides continued capacity development for all communicable infectious diseases in developing countries.
+IHO continues providing capacity development for all communicable infectious diseases in developing countries.